Design Summit FAQ

 Do I need to purchase my own travel insurance?

-Travel insurance is essential for this program and is included as part of your program participation fees.
-The period of insurance coverage is from one day prior to the program start date to one day after the program conclusion date.
+Travel insurance is essential for this program and will be provided by either EWB or your university.
+If covered by EWB’s policy, insurance covers participants one day prior to the program start date to one day after the program conclusion date.
+If covered by your university’s policy, please refer to the relevant policies.
 If you are embarking on your own personal travel outside of this time you will need to purchase your own travel insurance.